ramazankarkin/CSE4083/README.md

-CSE4083 Computer Graphics Homework3 webgl.
+CSE4083 Computer Graphics Homework3 WebGL.
 A different image to each face of a cube.
 CubeImage.html and CubeImage2.html two different solution for homework.\
 Created by Ramazan Karkin and Rumeysa Ulusoy.\